thymeleaf/thymeleaf-docs/docs/tutorials/3.1/thymeleafspring.md

     // enables Spring's own MessageSource message resolution mechanisms.
     SpringTemplateEngine templateEngine = new SpringTemplateEngine();
     templateEngine.setTemplateResolver(templateResolver());
-    // Enabling the SpringEL compiler with Spring 4.2.4 or newer can
+    // Enabling the SpringEL compiler can speed up execution in most
-    // speed up execution in most scenarios, but might be incompatible
+    // scenarios, but might be incompatible with specific cases when
-    // with specific cases when expressions in one template are reused
+    // expressions in one template are reused across different data
-    // across different data types, so this flag is "false" by default
+    // types, so this flag is "false" by default for safer backwards
-    // for safer backwards compatibility.
+    // compatibility.
     templateEngine.setEnableSpringELCompiler(true);
     return templateEngine;
 }